Teterboro station

 Teterboro is a commuter railroad station for NJ Transit in the borough of Hasbrouck Heights, Bergen County, New Jersey, United States.
-The station is located on the Pascack Valley Line near U.S. Route 46 and Teterboro Airport between Wood-Ridge and Essex Street.
-Teterboro station consists of one low-level platform with a shelter accessible at the Catherine Street and U.S. Route 46 ramps.
+Located on Green Street in Hasbrouck Heights at the end of the U.S. Route 46 eastbound ramp to Catherine Street, the station services trains of NJ Transit's Pascack Valley Line.
+The station sits a couple blocks west of Teterboro Airport, operated by Port Authority of New York and New Jersey.
+Teterboro station has one low-level side platform with a shelter.